 Need a driver to make an urgent stop outside his or her route before the end of the day?
 A good fleet management software should have route optimization features that offer exceptional flexibility.
 With flexibility, fleet managers should be able to lessen unexpected changes, reduce service times, and improve customer service.
 If you’re still shopping around for the right fleet routing software, InboundLogistics.com provides comparison options.
 You can also check out our blog on field service scheduling.

 Static route planning is an outdated technique that requires a lot of hands-on maintenance.
-But with dynamic routing software, it is quickly becoming the new industry standard.
+Dynamic routing software is quickly becoming the new industry standard.

 Technology is changing the way we do business, and the role of the fleet manager is changing along with it.
 Dynamic routing can make it possible for fleet managers to put route planning on auto-pilot.
 This allows them to focus on the big picture and drive productivity.
 To learn more about how you can use dynamic routing to increase efficiency in your business, visit our EnSight Plus product page.